DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

-= 2.8.0 =
-New Mailchimp integration for your comment section.
-WP 6.1 compatibility.

-= 2.7.2 =
+= 2.9.0 =
-Documentation, compatibility, and logo update.
-Introducing Comment Edit Pro.
+Rebranding the plugin from Simple Comment Editing to Comment Edit Lite.